coffeeandc0d3/pseudo-border-color-margins/README.md

 # pseudo-border-color-margins
-Openbox config and themrc w/ gtk for colored borders
+Openbox config with gaps and additional gtk.css for colored borders

 Simple 'fake gaps' (really margins) for Openbox windows with colored border panels.
 Note the screenshot has the border-width at 3, but you can certainly make it thicker and prettier.
 To really take advantage of the 'faux' manual-tiling, you'll wanna use the keyboard shortcuts or modify to your liking.